johnandersen777/johnandersen777.github.io/content/posts/gse22.md

 ### Units of Play (Output Token)

-- **Definition**: Each token equates to one loaf of bread and one can of salmon, representing a day's basic nourishment.
+- **Definition**: Each token represents the output process flow which units of work go into.
-- **Using Tokens**: Individuals use these tokens to obtain play from community resources or participating vendors.
+- **Using Tokens**: Individuals use these tokens to obtain resources or services for play from community resources or participating vendors.
-- **Value Stability**: Tied to tangible goods, reducing inflation and speculative fluctuations.
+- **Value Stability**: Tied to tangible goods and services, reducing inflation and speculative fluctuations.

 ### Exchange Mechanism